 - Temporary storage

-Keep in mind that moving coverage and moving insurance are technically two different things.
+While both cover your items transported during a move, keep in mind that moving coverage and moving insurance are technically two different things.
 Moving companies offer moving coverage, and moving insurance is available through third-party insurance companies.

 What isn’t covered by the moving company?